Model Definition

 Figure 4 Dynamic network interface pre-binding policy

-Table 2 Parameters of the dynamic network interface pre-binding policy
+Table 2 Parameters of the dynamic network interface pre-binding policy | Parameter | Default Value | Description | Suggestion |

-- Number: The value must be a positive integer from 0 to 65535.
-The value 10 indicates that at least 10 container network interfaces must be bound to a node.
-If the number you specified exceeds the container network interface quota of the node, the network interface quota will be used.
+| Minimum Number of Container ENIs Bound to a Node | 10 | Minimum number of network interfaces bound to a node.
+The value can be a number or a percentage. - Number: The value must be an integer from 0 to 65535.
+The value 10 indicates that at least 10 pod network interfaces must be bound to a node.
+If the number you specified exceeds the pod network interface quota of the node, the network interface quota will be used.

 - Percentage: The value ranges from 1% to 100%.
-For example, the value 10% indicates that, if the network interface quota of a node is 128, at least 12 (rounded down) network interfaces must be bound to a node.
+For example, the value 10% indicates that if the network interface quota of a node is 128, at least 12 (rounded down) network interfaces must be bound to a node.

-Configure this parameter based on the number of pods typically running on most nodes. |
+Set both nic-minimum-target and nic-maximum-target to the same value or percentage. | Configure this parameter based on the number of pods typically running on most nodes. |

-- Number: The value must be an integer from 0 to 65535.
-The value 0 indicates that the check on the upper limit of pre-bound container network interfaces is disabled.
-If the number you specified exceeds the container network interface quota of the node, the network interface quota will be used.
+| Upper Limit of Pre-bound Container ENIs | 0 | After the number of network interfaces bound to a node exceeds the nic-maximum-target value, CCE will not proactively pre-bind network interfaces.
+Checking the upper limit of pre-bound pod network interfaces is enabled only when the value of this parameter is greater than or equal to the minimum number of pod network interfaces (nic-minimum-target) bound to a node.
+The value can be a number or a percentage. - Number: The value must be an integer from 0 to 65535.
+The value 0 indicates that the check on the upper limit of pre-bound pod network interfaces is disabled.
+If the number you specified exceeds the pod network interface quota of the node, the network interface quota will be used.

 - Percentage: The value ranges from 1% to 100%.
 For example, a value of 50% means that if a node's network interface quota is 128, the maximum number of pre-bound network interfaces is 64 (rounded down).

-Configure this parameter based on the maximum number of pods running on most nodes. |
+Set both nic-minimum-target and nic-maximum-target to the same value or percentage. | Configure this parameter based on the maximum number of pods running on most nodes. |

-When the sum of the nic-warm-target value and the number of network interfaces already bound to the node exceeds the nic-maximum-target value, CCE will pre-bind the number of network interfaces specified by the difference between the nic-maximum-target value and the current number of network interfaces bound to the node. |
+| Container ENIs Dynamically Pre-bound to a Node | 2 | The target number of network interfaces to be pre-bound to a node before it starts.
+When the sum of the nic-warm-target value and the number of network interfaces already bound to the node exceeds the nic-maximum-target value, CCE will pre-bind the number of network interfaces specified by the difference between the nic-maximum-target value and the current number of network interfaces bound to the node. | Set the parameter value to the number of pods that can be scaled out instantaneously within 10 seconds on most nodes. |

-Pre-bound network interfaces on a node will only be unbound and reclaimed if the difference between the number of idle network interfaces and the nic-warm-target value exceeds the threshold.
-The value can only be a number.
+| Threshold for Unbinding Pre-bound Container ENIs | 2 | Pre-bound network interfaces on a node will only be unbound and reclaimed if the difference between the number of idle network interfaces and the nic-warm-target value exceeds the threshold.
+The value can only be a number. - A large value will accelerate pod startup but slow down the unbinding of idle pod network interfaces and decrease the IP address usage.
+Exercise caution when performing this operation.

-- A small value will speed up the unbinding of idle container network interfaces and increase the IP address usage but will slow down pod startup, especially when a large number of pods increase instantaneously.
+- A small value will speed up the unbinding of idle pod network interfaces and increase the IP address usage but will slow down pod startup, especially when a large number of pods increase instantaneously.

-Configure this parameter based on the difference between the number of pods that are frequently scaled on most nodes within minutes and the number of pods that are instantly scaled out on most nodes within 10 seconds. |
+| Configure this parameter based on the difference between the number of pods that are frequently scaled on most nodes within minutes and the number of pods that are instantly scaled out on most nodes within 10 seconds. |

 - For clusters from 1.19.16-r2, 1.21.5-r0, 1.23.3-r0 to 1.19.16-r4, 1.21.7-r0, and 1.23.5-r0, only the nic-minimum-target and nic-warm-target parameters are supported.
 The threshold-based pre-binding policy takes priority over the dynamic network interface pre-binding policy.